corinnar/MGCI_revision_development/docs/source/overview.rst

 summaries.

-**The workflow and guidance are provided to enable users to choose from 3 different software:**
+**The workflow and guidance are provided to enable users to choose from 2 different software:**

 - Step-by-Step instructions in **QGIS (with R integration)**
-- Step-by-Step instruction in **R** (plus and R-Script)
-- SEPAL app: Users can register and log into the SEPAL data portal where a user-friendly interface will guide technicians through a series of menu-driven steps to prepare the mountain and vegetation descriptor layers before running the MGCI calculations.
-Users will be given the choice to upload their own data or choose from data already uploaded to the tool.
-The MGCI will be computed and outputs formatted to standard reporting tables.
+- SEPAL app: Users can register and log into the SEPAL data portal where a user-friendly interface will guide technicians through a series of menu-driven steps to prepare the layers and run the calculations

 |imageworkflow|